Go to navigation

 - Free entry

-or read the full version of the Guildhall Museum
+Museums, supporting the work of the Guildhall Museum in

 The museum was founded in 1897, in honour of Queen Victoria's

 Diamond Jubilee.
 It was first set up in Eastgate House further

 along the High Street and was moved into the Guildhall in 1979.

 The wide-ranging collections are housed in two separate